nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 ```

+### Mobile {#mobile}

-Going mobile with `org-mode` I use a variety of applications to help.
+Going mobile with `org-mode` I use several different applications to help.

 I use Syncthing to syncrhonize files across devices.
 I only synchronize a subset of my org files to mobile devices.
 I don't really need the ability to access my whole exocortex on the go.

-Orgzly is what I use most often.
-I really like the home screen widget it provides that allows me to build a query showing recent notes.
+Orgzly is my primary capture tool on mobile.
+My `Orgzly` directory is synchronized across all of my mobile devices.
+Each device that I use Orgzly on has a device specific file that is configured as the `Default notebook`.
+I really like the home screen widget, I typically have it showing a query showing notes from the device specific file created in the last 3 days.
+If I want to take a note I use the `+` button on the home screen widget, there is also an option for a new note in the notifications drop-down drawer but I tend not to use that.
+It's pretty serviceable for short notes about something, e.g. "Saw Brian at the store, he broke his foot.
+We should get together and grill." or lists for the store e.g. "TODO Milk :@store:", "TODO Black Beans :@store:".

 It makes it easy for managing trips to the store.
 But the editing experience is lacking, and I am in great wish of an improved capture capabilities.
 It can't deal with a deep directory structure of files and while that isn't much of an issue for me, it would be a great capability and I do miss it.
 I had some issues with sync conflicts that lead me to introduce a Tasker automation to synchronize the Orgzly db on screen wake[^fn:31].
 I also make a practice of having one capture file per mobile device.
 I haven't had many sync conflicts since implementing those things.
 I re-file my Orgzly captures to my main system way less often than I should.
 They usually go to my personal journal, someday I hope to have some function to refile to a specific org-roam-dailies-capture template for date at point[^fn:32].

 Other applications that I use on mobile that deserve mention: